WRITER AND ILLUSTRATOR

 David Lovegrove is a writer and illustrator with a passion for Japanese culture both traditional and contemporary and he has created manga art for Emirates Airlines and Nissan (Dubai launch of a new direct route to Tokyo), for Cochlear Ltd’s launch of their new N6 Bionic Ear accessories and has drawn manga characters for Daiso Ltd to launch their new store in Garden City, Brisbane.

 He recently created two Ads for Qantas airlines showcasing his unique double handed art style and was commissioned by Cengage to create manga illustrations for the new Obento Deluxe Edition 5 Japanese language textbook for schools, which will be published on 13 September 2018.

 David is very well known for his manga workshops around Australia in schools and libraries as well as at many Japanese festivals including for the Consulate General of Japan in Brisbane during Japan Week ( his manga workshops were voted most popular workshop for two years running).

-In December 2016 he initiated and helped organise the visit to Sydney of famous Japanese actor Mr Koichi Ose, who played the beloved hero Shintaro of the 60’s ninja children’s TV series ‘The Samurai’, during the Japan Festival at Darling Harbour.
+In December 2016, he initiated and helped organise the Sydney visit of famous Japanese actor Mr Koichi Ose, who played the beloved hero Shintaro of the 60’s ninja children’s TV series ‘The Samurai’, who appeared during the Japan Festival at Darling Harbour.

-David is an expert in Chinese Kung Fu, an amateur Sumo referee, a student of Nihongo and a keen but beginning student of the Japanese flute Yokobue.
+David is an expert in Chinese kung fu, an amateur sumo referee, a student of nihongo (Japanese language) and a keen but beginning student of the Japanese flute called yokobue.
 He lives in Northern NSW with his wife and three children.